-According to the social networking website Twitter, it now has over 500 million active users.
-But for those small firms that are still quite new to the world of tweets, Kate Horstead finds out how Twitter can deliver low-cost marketing and open up new networking opportunities.
+According to the social networking website Twitter, it now has over 240 million active monthly users and 500 million tweets are sent per day.
+But for those small firms that are still quite new to the world of tweets, Kate Horstead finds out how Twitter can deliver low-cost marketing and open up new networking opportunities

 Twitter is a social networking phenomenon.
 Similar to texting but with far greater reach, Twitter enables users to send and receive punchy 140-character messages ('Tweets') from anyone who has signed up to follow them.